CRTandKDU/TRS80/README.md

 These implementations, detailed discussion and experimental results are published in the Cryptology ePrint Archive as [TRS-80 with a grain of salt](http://eprint.iacr.org/2013/546).

+### Running GIMLI
+Place the `rotate.cas` cassette file in the tape emulator or in the PlayCAS aplication, then at the `>` prompt on the TRS-80 issue the following commands:

+    SYSTEM
+    *?
+ROTATE

+and after the machine code is loaded,

+    *? /

+to start execution of the Gimli permutation on a hard-coded all-null initial state.
+Refer to the paper for additional usage scenarios.

 ### Running CHACHA

 Place the `chacha.cas` cassette file in the tape emulator or in the PlayCAS application, then at the `>` prompt on the TRS-80 issue the following commands: